skiwithpete/alarmpi/README.md

      def build(self):
          self.content = "Text-to-Speech content goes here"
 ```
 See any of the existing handlers for reference.
 Set the `handler` option in the configuration file to your new handler without the folder name.
-Finally set `type` to `content`.
+Finally set `type=content` in the configuration.

+Adding a new TTS engine can be done simialrly.
+Create a new section with `type=tts` and place a handler in the handlers folder.
+The handler should subclass `aptts.AlarmpiTTS` class and implement the `play` method.
+You can use the `private_key_file` option to pass a file path to an API access token file to the constructor if required.

-Extending beyond adding new content requires writing new processing logic in `sound_the_alarm.py`.
+Extending beyond these requires writing new processing logic in `sound_the_alarm.py`.